GautamDeepak/GEARS/Intro_RS_Prac01.md

 // Add the SRTM data to the interactive map Map.addLayer(theSRTM);

-// Add the data again, but with rescrited value ranges for better visualisation Map.addLayer(theSRTM, {min: 0, max: 300});
+// Add the data again, but with restricted value ranges for better visualisation Map.addLayer(theSRTM, {min: 0, max: 300});

 // Add the data again, with value ranges, and a useful title for teh Layer tab